aravgupta-dev/SCCOE/Instruction.md

-# Streamlit Application Download Instructions
+# Dead Reckoning Example Instructions

-## Setup a codespaces environment in Github!
+## Connect to your robot via SSH!

 ### Start a virtual environment